 We went back to the Estrella Dining Room for an early dinner.
 This time I had a red-curry fish dish that was really delightful.
 It was well seasoned, likely not too spicy for most, and a perfectly-sized portion.
 I also had a Mexican salad which was like a side salad with cilantro and a nice lime dressing.

 Dessert was a bit rushed because we wanted to make it out in time for trivia.
 It was recently our friend Eric’s birthday, so they brought him a cake, which was nice, but awkwardly it was not gluten-free despite them knowing that he has Celiac disease.
 They've been good about communicating dietary restrictions so this was a bit disappointing, but worked out fine.
 He ordered a different dessert, and I had some of the chocolate cake they brought for him.

 At any event on a ship, there is always a chance it’ll be sparsely attended depending on the mix of guests onboard.
-Well, this sailing must have a lot of Disney lovers because Disney Trivia in Princess Live! was packed.
-The host, Jun, is delightful and energetic, and went through 25 Disney trivia questions in different categories.
+Well, this sailing must have a lot of Disney lovers because Disney Trivia in the multi-purpose lounge, Princess Live!, was packed.
+The host, Jun, was delightful and energetic, and went through 25 Disney trivia questions in different categories.

-We may have made another stop in the International Cafe to grab some more snacks.
+We then made another stop in the International Cafe to grab some more snacks.
 We did this not because we were hungry, but they have such great snacks—both sweet and savory.
 All of these are complimentary and the specialty coffees are covered by Princess Plus.